Child marriage: International initiatives

 In December 2011 a resolution adopted by the United Nations General Assembly (A/RES/66/170) designated 11 October as the International Day of the Girl Child.
 On 11 October 2012 the first International Day of the Girl Child was held, the theme of which was ending child marriage.

 In 2013 the first United Nations Human Rights Council resolution against child, early, and forced marriages was adopted; it recognizes child marriage as a human rights violation and pledges to eliminate the practice as part of the UN's post-2015 global development agenda.

 In 2014 the UN's Commission on the Status of Women issued a document in which they agreed, among other things, to eliminate child marriage.

 The World Health Organization recommends increased educational attainment among girls, increased enforcement structures for existing minimum marriage age laws, and informing parents in practicing communities of the risks associated as primary methods to prevent child marriages.

 Programs to prevent child marriage have taken several different approaches.
 Various initiatives have aimed to empower young girls, educate parents on the associated risks, change community perceptions, support girls' education, and provide economic opportunities for girls and their families through means other than marriage.
-A survey of a variety of prevention programs found that initiatives were most effect when they combined efforts to address financial constraints, education, and limited employment of women.
+A survey of a variety of prevention programs found that initiatives were most effective when they combined efforts to address financial constraints, education, and limited employment of women.

 Girls in families participating in an unconditional cash transfer program in Malawi aimed at incentivizing girls' education married and had children later than their peers who had not participated in the program.
-The program's effects on rates of child marriage were greater for unconditional cast transfer programs than those with conditions.
+The program's effects on rates of child marriage were greater for unconditional cash transfer programs than those with conditions.
 Evaluators believe this demonstrated that the economic needs of the family heavily influenced the appeal of child marriage in this community.
 Therefore, reducing financial pressures on the family decreased the economic motivations to marry daughters off at a young age.

 The Haryana state government in India operated a program in which poor families were given a financial incentive if they kept their daughters in school and unmarried until age 18.
 Girls in families who were eligible for the program were less likely to be married before age 18 than their peers.

 A similar program was operated in 2004 by the Population Council and the regional government in Ethiopia's rural Amhara Region.
 Families received cash if their daughters remained in school and unmarried during the two years of the program.
 They also instituted mentorship programs, livelihood training, community conversations about girls' education and child marriage, and gave school supplies for girls.
 After the two-year program, girls in families eligible for the program were three times more likely to be in school and one tenth as likely to be married compared to their peers.

 The Global Campaign for the Prevention of Child Marriage (GCPCM) was launched in March 2019.
 Its primary goal is raising awareness and addressing child marriage in the world.